 Few directors were as meticulous as Stanley Kubrick.
-In all his films, he exhibited an attention to detail that put his works into a whole different degree of film-making.
-He never backed down from his artistic visions and is widely acclaimed today to be one of the largest influences on cinema.
-Not only are his films well represented on many top 100 lists, but almost every film he made was in a different genre from the last.
-Even further to the point, he defined quite a few current genres, breaking all preconceived notions about how they should be filmed.
-Science fiction was never the same after 2001: A Space Odyssey.
-Horror can no longer compare to The Shining.
-Historical epics pale in comparison to Spartacus.
-Technically speaking, he even went so far as to create a camera that could easily film a room with candlelight being the only light source (as in Barry Lyndon).
+In all his films, he exhibited an attention to detail that put his works into a whole different degree of filmmaking.
+He never backed down from his artistic visions and is widely acclaimed today to be one of the most significant influences on cinema.
+Not only are his films well-represented on many Top 100 lists, but almost every movie he made was a different genre from the last.
+Even further to the point, he defined quite a few modern genres, breaking all preconceived notions about how they should be filmed.
+Science fiction was never the same after 2001: A Space Odyssey (1968).
+Horror can no longer compare to The Shining (1980).
+Historical epics pale in comparison to Spartacus (1960).
+Technically speaking, he even went so far as to create a camera that could easily film a room with candlelight being the only light source (as in Barry Lyndon (1975)).
 This week’s two films are yet two more masterpieces made by Stanley Kubrick.

 A Clockwork Orange